Ashleigh is a litigation lawyer at Potts Lawyers, who is legally blind.

 Since joining Potts Lawyers, Ashleigh has developed further skills in civil litigation matters involving general contractual and debt recovery disputes, white collar crime and confiscation injunction proceedings, defamation actions, workplace investigations, professional negligence and occupational disciplinary proceedings, as well as discrimination, human rights and disability advocacy.

 Awarded a Bachelor of Laws with Distinction, Ashleigh is admitted as a legal practitioner of the Supreme Court of Queensland and the High Court of Australia.

 Ashleigh is passionate in her role, maintains an approachable attitude, and is well respected by colleagues and clients for her ingrained work ethic, professionalism and reliability in providing regular progress updates and communicating clearly on costs.
 As a testament to her character and community spirit, Ashleigh was awarded MS Queensland’s 2015 Young Person of the Year for her tireless fundraising efforts.
 In 2018, Ashleigh was again honoured by His Excellency The Honourable Paul de Jersey AC, Governor of Queensland, in recognition as one of the 60 Most Influential People in the 60 Year History of MS Queensland.

-In 2020, Ashleigh joined the Queensland Law Society’s Diverse Abilities Network (pending approval as a Committee), with a view to championing equality, diversity and inclusion for disabled people within the legal profession and wider community.
+In 2020, Ashleigh became a founding member of the Queensland Law Society’s Diverse Abilities Network.
+In this position, she works collaboratively with Network members and the Queensland Law Society’s Equity and Diversity Committee, championing equal opportunity and inclusion for people with disability within the legal profession and wider community.